(The title makes sense, since the story turns on an actual notebook.)

 Not in this story.
 On this page one, it’s boring.

-Having an 80-year-old hero is hard.
+Having an 80-year-old hero can make this hard.
 Go back to the first line: “And, I wonder, how will this story end?”
 Not a lot of suspense there.
-A broken hip or a stroke is my guess.
 It’s hard having high stakes when the protag is already looking back on his life, as if it’s already over.

 It’s why you have movies like INDIANA JONES AND THE TEMPLE OF DOOM, not INDIANA JONES AND THE CONTENTIOUS BINGO GAME.

-You can have older heroes.
+You certainly can have great stories with older heroes.
 They just have to DO something.

 Anthony Hopkins did a great job with Hannibal Lecter, an active and charming killer.
-Old, yes.
-Yet he didn’t act like this old man.
+Old, yes, but he didn’t act like Sparks’ old man.
 There is no book called HANNIBAL LECTER AND THE SPACE HEATER.

 So, back to THE NOTEBOOK: the beginning should set up the ending.
 Does the climax hinge on whether our 80-year-old hero puts on another ugly Christmas sweater and finally stops kvetching about being cold?
 No.